Infradevandops/NAMASKAH.APP/README.md

 ### **Trustpilot Rating: 4.8/5** ⭐⭐⭐⭐⭐ **(Based on 247 reviews)**

 > **"Game-changer for our verification workflow"** ⭐⭐⭐⭐⭐
-> *"CumApp reduced our SMS verification costs by 40% while improving delivery rates.
+> *"Namaskah.App reduced our SMS verification costs by 40% while improving delivery rates.
 The AI-powered features are incredible - it automatically handles customer queries and escalates complex issues.
 Setup took less than an hour."*
 > **— Sarah Chen, CTO at TechFlow Solutions**

 > **"Best communication platform we've used"** ⭐⭐⭐⭐⭐
-> *"We migrated from Twilio + custom chat solution to CumApp.
+> *"We migrated from Twilio + custom chat solution to Namaskah.App.
 The unified platform saved us 6 months of development time.
 Real-time features work flawlessly, and the React components are beautiful."*
 > **— Marcus Rodriguez, Lead Developer at StartupHub**

 > **"Excellent support and documentation"** ⭐⭐⭐⭐⭐